 There is no difference between insurance coverage options offered for purchased and leased vehicles.
 They could be very much similar in either case.
 But make sure that you buy at least basic liability coverage required by your state.

 No. As far as pricing of car lease is concerned, insurance fees are not included in monthly payments.
-It is the driver who is responsible for making sure that the leased vehicle is insured.
+It is the driver who is responsible for making sure that the leased or rental vehicle is insured.

 Whether you lease a car or get one on the lease, a lease car needs insurance.
 We can make your task simple and easy!